-You wouldn’t normally think of a financial advisor as someone who can help someone like you, with few assets and a whole lot of student loan debt — right?
-That’s not necessarily the case anymore.
-The number of financial planners who want to work with Gen X and Gen Y is on the rise.
-And these advisors don’t push products, make commissions from sales, or require you to have a minimum amount of money to invest before working with you.
+You typically may not think of a financial planner as a person who can help someone like you, with few assets and a lot of student loan debt — right?
+That’s not necessarily the case.

+There are financial planners who want to work with Gen Xers and millennials.
+And these advisors don’t necessarily push products, earn commissions from sales or require you to have a minimum amount of money to invest.

 Understand your unique situation — then take action

 Mark Struthers is a chartered financial analyst and certified financial planner who founded the financial advisory firm Sona Financial.
 He said the best financial advice for student loan debt he can give, in general, is:

 - Don’t ignore the problem.

 - Understand that things are rarely cut and dry on either side — for you as the borrower or for your loan servicer.

 - Make the most of your situation.

 To follow Struthers’ fourth tip, you need to understand your unique situation.
 He believes there are three main types of borrowers: the “almost bankrupt,” the “in-between” and the “in good shape.”
 The advice he gives to clients depends on where they fall on this spectrum.